Sports in North Carolina: College

 North Carolina schools have also won multiple NCAA Division II basketball national championships.
 In 1967, Winston-Salem State University, led by future NBA star Earl Monroe and coached by the legendary Clarence "Big House" Gaines, was the first school in the state to win the Division II championship.
 In 1989, North Carolina Central University, which is now a Division I member, brought the title to the state a second time; winning the championship game by 27 points, which remains the largest margin of victory in its history.
 And in 2007, Barton College in Wilson returned the title to the state a third time.

 North Carolina has a large number of historically black colleges and universities (HBCUs) with long athletic traditions and deep fan bases as well.
 Ten HBCUs participate in NCAA college sports in North Carolina, with all but North Carolina A&T State University (the largest HBCU in the U.S.) playing in either the Division II Central Intercollegiate Athletic Association (CIAA) or the Division I Mid-Eastern Athletic Conference (MEAC).
-A&T had long been a MEAC member, but changed conferences twice in the 2020s, first to the Big South Conference in 2021 and then the Colonial Athletic Association in 2022 (though the football team will not move to the CAA until 2023).
+A&T had long been a MEAC member, but changed conferences twice in the 2020s, first to the Big South Conference in 2021 and then the Coastal Athletic Association in 2022 (though the football team did not join the CAA's football conference until 2023).
 Both the CIAA Men's Basketball Tournament and MEAC men's basketball tournament have been held numerous times in cities across North Carolina.
 The Aggie-Eagle rivalry between A&T and North Carolina Central University (the state's second-largest HBCU) remains a fierce rivalry across numerous sports and has followed the teams through many decades and across several league moves.